Corky's Story: Bariatric Surgery Saved My Life

 After completing the necessary heart surgery and six-month nutrition journaling, Corky was finally ready to undergo bariatric surgery in May 2019.

-Corky has the gastric sleeve or sleeve gastrectomy surgery, which reduces the size of the stomach pouch by 20%.
+Corky has the gastric sleeve or sleeve gastrectomy surgery, which reduces the size of the stomach.
 This reduction means that following surgery, patients are unable to eat much at a time.
 They must focus on eating healthy foods, chewing food well, and eating more slowly than they may have done prior to surgery.

 Corky also was put at ease by her compassionate care team during her hospital stay – before, during, and after surgery.